savonet/book/streaming.md

   has its own way of keeping synced, e.g. using the internal clock of a soundcard (this is also detailed below).

+#### Lifecycle of a source

-Then the standard life cycle of a source is the following one:
+The standard lifecycle of a source is the following one:

 - we first inform the source that we are going to use it (we also say that we _activate_ it) by asking it to _get ready_, which triggers its initialization,